renan7k/cypress-from-zero-to-the-cloud/README.md

 Or, run `npm run cy:open:mobile` to open the Cypress App and run the tests in interactive mode in a mobile viewport.

+### Cypress Cloud

+Run `npm run test:cloud`  to execute test and generate report at the cypressCloud.

 ## Support this project

 If you want to support this project, leave a ⭐.